Senegal shuts land border with Guinea to prevent Ebola spreading

 The arrival of the disease this week in the capital Conakry, where hundreds of thousands of people live tightly packed in rambling shanties, marked a sharp increase in the population at risk compared with the sparsely populated villages of the forested interior.

-Sakoba Keita, head of the prevention division of Guinea's Health Ministry, said there was no cause for alarm in Conakry as the spread of Ebola could be tackled by simple sanitary steps such as regular hand washing and the quarantine of victims.
+Sakoba Keita, head of the prevention division of Guinea's Health Ministry, said there was no need for panic in Conakry as the spread of Ebola could be tackled by simple sanitary steps such as regular hand washing and quarantine of victims.

 "There have been delays in applying certain measures in our health system," Keita told a news conference, noting six medical staff were among those killed by the disease.
 "From today, strict hygiene measures will be observed in our hospitals."

-There is no vaccine and no known cure for Ebola, which initially induces fever, headaches, muscle pain and weakness.
+There is no vaccine and no known cure for the disease, which initially induces fever, headaches, muscle pain and weakness.
 In its more acute phase, Ebola causes vomiting, diarrhoea and external bleeding that carry the virus outside victims' bodies and threaten to infect anyone who touches them.